falcosecurity/falco/proposals/20221129-artifacts-distribution.md

 All published artifacts must be labeled with version numbers following the **[Semantic Versioning 2 specification](https://semver.org/)**.

-For the [HTTP Distribution](#http-distribution), the version number must be reflected in the file name (including build metadata like the targetted arch and platform).
+For the [HTTP Distribution](#http-distribution), the version number must be reflected in the file name (including build metadata like the targeted arch and platform).

 For the [OCI Distribution](#oci-distribution), the version number must be reflected in the image tag (build metadata may be avoided if included in the manifest).